PrefectHQ/prefect/docs/concepts/schedules.md

 - No more than 100 runs will be scheduled.
 - Runs will not be scheduled more than 100 days in the future.
-- at least 3 runs will be scheduled
+- At least 3 runs will be scheduled.
 - runs will be scheduled until at least one hour in the future These behaviors can all be adjusted through the relevant settings that can be viewed with the terminal command `prefect config view --show-defaults`: